The Ultimate Guide to 2021 Music Festivals

 When: September 22-26

 What to know: Maybe Boise doesn't seem like the sexiest destination for a music festival, but it's home to one of the most exciting, treasured boutique festivals in the industry.
 Treefort Music Fest is a gem not only for its highly curated lineup, featuring rising acts across indie and lending the stage to up-and-comers, but because it highlights the culture right in Boise by inviting local acts and featuring shows at venues around the city.
 It's also made up of a handful of "forts," so you can round out your experience with its additional "filmfort," "comedyfort," and others.
-For this year's Treefort 9, the community-run festival launched a campaign to #SupportTheFort that raised enough funds to sustain itself for another year and they should be announcing additional plans closer to its dates.
+For this year's Treefort 9, the community-run festival launched a campaign to #SupportTheFort that raised enough funds to sustain itself for another year.
+To make sure they do so safely, as of right now the fest is just encouraging attendees to get vaccinated and asks anyone under 12 who is not eligible for the vaccine to wear a mask at any point in the event.
+It also intends to follow all state guidelines at the time in terms of masking, testing, and social distancing (especially since much of the fest takes place at indoor venues around Boise), but those parameters will be announced closer to late September.

 Headliners: Andy Shauf, Armand Hammer, Built To Spill, Calexico, Christian Scott aTunde Adjuah, Japanese Breakfast, Lightning Bolt, The Marías, Mdou Moctar, and Prefuse 73